 A visit to Croatia is not complete without spending some time in both Split and Dubrovnik.
 But what's the best way to get between Croatia's two most popular cities?

 When visiting Croatia, it’s definitely a great idea to tour around a little.
-Both Split and Dubrovnik are must visit destinations.
-The public transport network is easy to use and cheap enough, so why not see a few destinations in one trip?
-Split to Dubrovnik is an easy enough route to take via various different transportation methods, and you can even decide to fly back to your home country via Dubrovnik Airport if you want to, with a large range of destinations from there.
+Split and Dubrovnik are two of the must-see destinations.
+Public transport is easy to use and cheap enough, so why not visit a few places in one day?
+Various different transportation options make it easy to get from Split to Dubrovnik, and you can even choose to fly from Dubrovnik Airport back to your home country, where you can travel to a multitude of destinations.